Skip to main content

 Illustration from aviation with a balloon

-Intensified Prussian shelling meant that the balloons had to be sent up at night.
+Intensified Prussian shelling meant that the balloons had to be launched at night.
 La Ville d'Orléans was among those that took off after dark.

 Photo of letter envelope

-One of the few known letters to a recipient in Norway was flown out of Paris with the balloon Le Newton .
+One of the few known letters to a recipient in Norway was flown out of Paris in the balloon Le Newton.
 The letter is addressed to Mademoiselle Nielsen in Kristiania and is dated 1 January 1871.

 The letter writer's name is unknown.